Homeless Encampments Are Gone And Crime is Way Down (So Far) in Venice

 "I feel totally safe now, walking in Venice, at any hour," Kitchell told NBC4.

-That's because dozens of homeless tents that covered the sidewalks for years in the neighborhood around Gold's are now gone.
+That's because in the first three months of this year, LAPD data shows crime is down in that part of Venice.
+It comes at the same time dozens of homeless tents that covered the sidewalks for years in the neighborhood around Gold's are now gone.

 "I thought it was hopeless.
 I never expected to see the sidewalks here clear of tents," Kitchell added.